Bedrock-OSS/bedrock-wiki/docs/blocks/block-event-migration.md

 ---

 :::tip BEFORE YOU START
 This page requires you to be comfortable with basic JavaScript and requires knowledge of how modern [block events](/blocks/block-events) work.
 :::

 Struggling to upgrade your blocks' JSON events to [custom components](/blocks/block-events#registering-custom-components)?
 Don't worry!
-This page will help you to understand what the deprecated JSON event responses look like in JavaScript form.
+This page will help you to understand what the deprecated JSON event responses look like implemented using the Script API.

 ## Add Mob Effect